New Mexico First-Time Home Buyer: 2023 Programs and Grants

 If you want to buy a home at that median price, your down payment options might fall between:

-Unfortunately, we couldn’t find any trace of a down payment assistance program on the City of Las Cruces website.
+Unfortunately, we found no trace of a down payment assistance program on the City of Las Cruces website.
 But you could call the city at (575) 541-2000 to check we didn’t miss anything.
 Otherwise, you may have to fall back on the statewide MFA offering (details above).

 Rio Rancho first-time home buyers